 The University of Central Florida Libraries invites you to help us extend the reach of UCF's Graduate Theses and Dissertations and Honors Undergraduate Theses.
 There are over 5,000 theses and dissertations that were published only in print, and therefore, reach a very limited audience.
 By receiving permission to digitize and post these works online, these works can be used by researchers around the world, showing the excellence of scholarship at the University of Central Florida.

 Theses and dissertations, both graduate and undergraduate, are commonly used as the basis for research around the world.
 While today's theses and dissertations are published electronically and provide researchers and fellow students with ready access to scholarly materials, works completed at UCF before 2004 (graduate) and 2011 (undergraduate) are only available as print copies on our libraries' shelves.

 With your assistance, we can begin to transform our print collection of student-authored theses and dissertations into a digital collection with unlimited worldwide access.
 If you published a thesis or dissertation in print, please consider allowing us to add your work to the growing digital collection.

 Why do you need my permission?

-We ask permission to distribute your work online because, in most cases, you (the author) own the copyright to your work.
+We need your permission to scan and distribute your work online because, in most cases, you (the author) own the copyright to your work.
 There are some instances in which copyright was assigned to another party, such as an employer, and in that case, permission would need to be granted by the copyright holder.
-According to U.S. copyright law, "Copyright protection subsists from the time the work is created in fixed form" (http://www.copyright.gov/circs/circ01.pdf).
-In other words, copyright does not have to be secured or applied for, as it is automatically granted to the creator of the work once the work is in fixed form.
+If you don't know the copyright status of your work, just ask us.